enitrat/oracle-poc/README.md

-# ZamaOracle
+# VRF Oracle

 A high-performance Verifiable Random Function (VRF) Oracle implementation using Rust and Rindexer for Ethereum-compatible chains.

+> Note meant for production use.
+One-day hackathon project.

 ## Overview

-ZamaOracle provides cryptographically secure random values to smart contracts through a scalable, fault-tolerant architecture.
+Oracle provides cryptographically secure random values to smart contracts through a scalable, fault-tolerant architecture.
 It features parallel request processing, multi-account transaction relaying, and durable queue management via PostgreSQL.

 For a deep dive into the system's design, see [docs/architecture.md](docs/architecture.md).